 - They fire shall only take place on your property and be a minimum of 15 feet from the property line.

-- The fire should be at least 25 feet from any structure or combustible material.
-The smoke should not be a nuisance to the neighbors.
+- The fire shall not be conducted within 25 feet of any structure or combustible material.

 Current conditions can be found on the MN DNR website.